You are here

 A Quick Description of BirdNote®

 BirdNote is a self-contained two-minute feature about the intriguing ways of birds.
 Each episode mixes high-quality natural audio, entertaining stories, and the interesting facts that public radio listeners love.
 Airing originally on KPLU, Seattle/Tacoma, the show is now heard from California to Connecticut, and Texas to Alaska.
 BirdNote is not “just another nature program.”
 Shows convey a strong sense of place, from urban to rural, from the Arctic to Argentina.

 Radio Track Record

 BirdNote is a big hit on stations where it airs.
 KPLU aired it weekdays since February 2005, and in 2008 began airing it daily.
 KPLU Assistant General Manager Joey Cohn reports extremely positive listener response to BirdNote.
-In a 2009 survey, more than half of radio listeners said they tuned in to Birdnote at least four times a week.
+In a 2013 survey, more than half of radio listeners said they tuned in to Birdnote at least four times a week.

-BirdNote Brings in Revenue with Premiums During Appeals
+BirdNote Brings in Revenue -and Members - During Appeals

 BirdNote brings in memberships.
-Our stunning calendar has yielded close to $250,000 as a premium for KPLU during five fund drives.
+Our stunning calendar has yielded close to $332,000 as a premium for KPLU during seven fund drives.

 BirdNote also attracts underwriting.
 WNPR/Hartford drew $96,000 in premiums and private underwriting for BirdNote in a little over two years.